bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 {% endautocrossref %}

 ~~~
-scriptPubKey: <pubkey> OP_CHECKSIG
+Pubkey script: <pubkey> OP_CHECKSIG
-scriptSig: <sig>
+Signature script: <sig>
 ~~~

 {% autocrossref %}

 **Null Data**

-[Null data][]{:#term-null-data}{:.term} scriptPubKeys let you add a small amount of arbitrary data to the block chain in exchange for paying a transaction fee, but doing so is discouraged.
+[Null data][]{:#term-null-data}{:.term} pubkey scripts let you add a small amount of arbitrary data to the block chain in exchange for paying a transaction fee, but doing so is discouraged.
-(Null data is a standard scriptPubKey type only because some people were adding data to the block chain in more harmful ways.)
+(Null data is a standard pubkey script type only because some people were adding data to the block chain in more harmful ways.)

 {% endautocrossref %}

 ~~~
-scriptScriptPubKey: OP_RETURN <0 to 40 bytes of data>
+Pubkey Script: OP_RETURN <0 to 40 bytes of data>
-(Null data scripts cannot be spent, so there's no scriptSig)
+(Null data scripts cannot be spent, so there's no signature script.)
 ~~~

 #### Non-Standard Transactions

 {% autocrossref %}

-If you use anything besides a standard scriptPubKey in an output, peers and miners using the default Bitcoin Core settings will neither accept, broadcast, nor mine your transaction.
+If you use anything besides a standard pubkey script in an output, peers and miners using the default Bitcoin Core settings will neither accept, broadcast, nor mine your transaction.
 When you try to broadcast your transaction to a peer running the default settings, you will receive an error.

-If you create a redeemScript, hash it, and use the hash in a P2SH output, the network sees only the hash, so it will accept the output as valid no matter what the redeemScript says.
+If you create a redeem script, hash it, and use the hash in a P2SH output, the network sees only the hash, so it will accept the output as valid no matter what the redeem script says.
 This allows
-payment to non-standard scriptPubKeys almost as easily as payment to standard scriptPubKeys.
-However, when you go to spend that output, peers and miners using the default settings will check the redeemScript to see whether or not it's a standard scriptPubKey.
+payment to non-standard pubkey script almost as easily as payment to standard pubkey scripts.
+However, when you go to spend that output, peers and miners using the default settings will check the redeem script to see whether or not it's a standard pubkey script.
 If it isn't, they won't process it further---so it will be impossible to spend that output until you find a miner who disables the default settings.